RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

           port: 80
 ```

-Two details matter here.
 The client document must be valid JSON with a `Content-Type` of `application/json`; clients parse it strictly, and a stray comment or trailing comma produces a login failure whose error message will not mention the well-known document at all.
-The delegation must also be reachable from the public internet even if the homeserver itself is private, because remote servers resolve delegation before they attempt federation.
+The delegation must also be reachable from the public internet even if the homeserver itself is private because remote servers resolve delegation before they attempt federation.

 ## Secrets Outside the ConfigMap

-Synapse's configuration file is held in a ConfigMap, while the database credentials belong in a Secret.
+I keep Synapse's configuration file in a ConfigMap, while the database credentials belong in a Secret.
 An init container renders the final file with `envsubst` into an `emptyDir`, pulling the values from the SOPS-decrypted Secret:

 ```yaml
 initContainers: